auutstudio/Writing-Good-Alt-Text/README.md

 # Writing-Good-Alt-Text
 A collection of guidelines found across the web for properly describing an image in words

+## Ever a Work in Progress
+This document does not claim to be comprehensive, and it is open to improvement.
+Under the license listed above, you are welcome to fork and modify it, print it or use it.
+Pull requests are welcome.

 ## Rationale
 Simply put, not every visitor to a web page or your social media post are using their eyes to see it!
 This includes more than people who are blind; there are many other forms of disabilities that reduce the clarity of a person's eyesight.
 Yet web pages should be usable to all people, regardless of their abilities.